 Finding organic T-shirts and fabric for screen printing

 There are many options for buying quality organic fabrics and clothing these days, particularly online.
 For small print runs in Australia, for example, you might look to stores like Fairtees, Etiko or Velvety for fair trade and organic blank T-shirts.
 If you’re running large print runs, suppliers such as OCC Apparel can provide certified organic cottons in a variety of colours and styles, such as these t-shirts pictured here which are from the ‘Earth Positive’ brand.
 Other good organic brands include Salvage and Certton which are also available at OCC Apparel.
 Search for fair trade organic yardage or clothing to find materials that are ethically grown and processed.

 Sourcing organic screen printing inks

 Of course, you can look to Permaset to find eco-friendly ink that’s water based and designed for sustainable screen printing.
-Our Permaset Permatone range of textile inks was the first outside the UK to be granted Approval by the Soil Association.
+Our Permaset Permatone range of textile inks was the first outside the UK to be granted Approval bv the Soil Association of the UK.
 That means these inks meet the requirements of the Global Organic Textiles Standards (GOTS) for non-organic chemical inputs for use in organic textile processing.
 Permatone inks are 100% solvent free, but also produce vivid and vibrant colours and are soft-feel and long lasting on organic fabrics.

 The other benefit is that you can use organic Permaset Permatone inks to match colours specifically to your needs to match over 950 colours.
 These inks are great for matching corporate colours, and give you complete flexibility and accuracy when it comes to designing and printing your organic range.